jadeharris737/tasFacultyBudget/README.md

 Naming conventions do not follow lower and upper camelcase structure followed now.
 Also, in retrospect meaningful identifiers would have been used.

 # startup
-Upload files into Visual Studio 2019.
-The .vs file should generate appropriately. <br />
+Upload files into Visual Studio 2019. <br />
+Login for 'principal'/admin account:
+Username: 'admin'
+Password: 'password'
+(This is visible by accessing the database file at SDDH1_CODE_JADEHARRIS\SDDH1_CODE_JADEHARRIS\bin\Debug\TASFacultyDatabase)

 NuGet packages required:
 - System.Data.SQLite.1.0.113.7